Osprey

 2015 |

-Notable autumn-passage records Oct/Nov – During autumn passage, ‘ringtails’ (including adult females and/or first-year birds, which have broadly similar plumage) were recorded on nine dates between 12 Oct and 26 Nov.
+Summary Spring – A ringtail flew NW on 25 Apr.
+Autumn – During autumn passage, ringtails were recorded on nine dates between 12 Oct and 26 Nov.
 One on 12 Oct, first seen over the Airfield at 10.00 hrs, later circled high over Castle Hill and left the island to the south-west at 12.30 hrs; two (thought to be an adult female and a first-year bird) ranged widely between Tibbetts and the Airfield on 15 & 16 Oct; one flew in to the South End, apparently off the sea, on 17 Oct; one was over Halfway Wall on 18 Oct; one was along the East Side on 27 & 28 Oct; and further singles were sighted near Pondsbury on 4 Nov and flying south along the West Side near Halfway Wall on 26 Nov.
 Most Hen Harriers seem to pass through Lundy rather quickly (as shown by the bird on 12 Oct), whereas others may linger for a day or two, occasionally longer, so it is impossible to say how many different individuals were involved in this autumn’s relatively strong showing. |

 |